zHd4/TelegramBackupBot/README.md

 # Telegram Backup Bot
-Script for sending files via Telegram Bot, can be used for backing (for example with cron).
+Script for sending files via Telegram Bot, can be used for backup (for example with cron).

 ## Configuration